MaterializeInc/materialize/doc/user/overview/what-is-materialize.md

 ### Materialized views in relational databases

 To maintain materialized views, most RDBMSes occasionally re-run the view's underlying query.
 This results in a potential impact to the database's performance while updating the view, as well as data that is only infrequently up-to-date.

+## Learn more

+- [Architecture overview](../architecture-overview) to understand Materialize's internal architecture
+- [API overview](../api-components) to understand what Materialize's SQL API expresses